Last Updated on February 26, 2023

 If a puppy exhibits symptoms such as swelling in its vaginal area, unusual discharge, or licking herself frequently, she might be suffering from vaginitis.

 Don’t fret, as vaginal inflammation in puppies is not that serious.
-At this tender age, your dog’s body is going through several rapid changes.
-Expect it like taking care of a teenager in its puberty stage.
+At this tender age, your dog’s body is going through several rapid changes, similar to a teenager in their puberty stage.

-This can upset the PH balance as the pup prepares to go through heat for the first time.
+This can upset the pH balance of the vagina as the pup prepares to go through heat for the first time.

 The best course of action is to wait and observe.
-Wipe the vaginal area or vulva of the puppy using unscented wipes for baby.
+Wipe the vaginal area or vulva of the puppy using unscented baby wipes.
 You can also use water with mild soap to relieve any itching or discomfort.

 If the condition is severe, though, the inflammation may have developed into a bacterial infection.
-You’ll need to visit the vet for a more in-depth treatment for your puppy, such as ointment antibiotics.
+You’ll need to visit the vet for a more in-depth treatment, which may include medicated cleaners, ointments, or oral antibiotics.

 Vaginitis in Adult Dogs